-Support our research and you’ll help more people transition to naturally healthy and resilient farming systems; boosting food security, helping to encourage wildlife to flourish in our countryside and taking positive action in the climate crisis.
+With your support we can: help more people transition to naturally healthy and resilient farming systems; boosting food security, help to encourage wildlife to flourish in our countryside and take positive action in the climate crisis.

 We’ve established leading organic marketing businesses in the UK, including the Organic Milk Suppliers Cooperative (OMSCO), Organic Arable and Organic Seed Producers, giving farmers control over their markets.

 These are just some examples of how we have helped to change the landscape of sustainable farming in the UK.
 Work that will greatly benefit the environment in all manner of ways.
 With your support we can achieve even more.